00011244wiut/credit-limit-prediction/README.md

      }'
      ```
 4. The free tier of render spins down on inactivity.
 So if you feel the API is slow, give it a couple of minutes for the first 2 calls.
 It will work fast after that.
 (Or setup a cron job on some free website)

+---
+**Copyright © 2024**
+*A project undertaken as part of BSc (Hons) Business Information Systems Degree, Westminster International University in Tashkent.*